-SEE, Serbia, Bosnia, Montenegro, Macedonia, Albania, Croatia: Energy market integration and EU integration, mutual benefits and integration scenarios7.
-August 2015. / News Serbia Energy
+SEE, Serbia, Bosnia, Montenegro, Macedonia, Albania, Croatia: Energy market integration and EU integration, mutual benefits and integration scenarios, News Serbia Energy

 The integration of European electricity markets has become a priority issue for EU energy policy.
 Market integration offers the prospect of a more cost-effective and competitive power system, enhanced security and cross-border solidarity, and the potential for integrating greater proportions of variable renewable power.

 >Accessing these benefits requires both development of the necessary infrastructure and alignment of market rules and policies – a process that remains far from complete.